Vietnam.vn - Nền tảng quảng bá Việt Nam

-Improving the quality of human resources for labor export
+Improving the quality of human resources for labor export.

 Việt NamViệt Nam07/08/2024

-Improving the quality of human resources for labor export
+Improving the quality of human resources for labor export.

-Grasping the needs of foreign employers for quality human resources, in recent times, the Department of Labor, Invalids and Social Affairs has always focused on strengthening the connection between vocational training institutions and enterprises.
-This is considered an important solution to train skilled, high-level workers that the labor market is in great demand for.
+Recognizing the demand from foreign employers for high-quality human resources, the Department of Labor, War Invalids and Social Affairs has consistently focused on strengthening the links between vocational training institutions and businesses.
+This is considered a crucial solution for training skilled, high-level workers that are in high demand in the labor market.

 Hong Nhung